Shahabazkha/ca2/README.md

 •	Made absent and delete employee functionality in app.py file.
 •	Implemented functions using flask framework and added template rendering for html pages.
 •	Fetch search data for employees and written function for same in app.py.
-.
-Created html, css pages for search, list employees.
+• Created html, css pages for search, list employees.

+We have build all the code from scratch written in this file and other files like HTML, CSS & JS.

 All over challanges we have faced was connecting jquery and ajax implementation.
 Update employee information was very tough to update.